The future of identity.

 Out of many comes one Capitol, one cent, one dollar — and one identity.
 Out of many, one is the spirit of the company.
 Unum ID is your one identity, consolidating the many aspects of who you are into a single source of truth, which reflects the many contexts that compose it.

 This is captured in the Unum ID logo, which consists of five interlocking rings that form a Venn diagram of identity.
-In the colored version of the logo, these rings have the same colors as the Olympic rings.
+In the colored version of the logo, this is meant to evoke the Olympic rings.
 As this indicates, Unum ID is a global, unifying platform.

-Unum ID is a state-of-the-art blockchain identity platform.
-It's a decentralized system, meaning each user's information is stored only on their device or in encrypted cloud backups.
+Unum ID is a decentralized identity platform, meaning each user's data is stored only on their device or in encrypted cloud backups they control.
 We store ZERO personal data on our servers.
 That's not a typo!

 It's hard to overstate how radically different this is than traditional systems.
 Today, identity providers like Facebook and Equifax store personal data in massive, centralized databases.
 They serve as middlemen, creating inefficiencies in the market that make identity verification expensive.
 And they put everyone's personal data at risk.
 As the constant data breaches and hacks make clear, this system works for no one.